 Swindon will be physically transformed with existing heritage and landmarks complemented by new ones that people who live, work and visit here will recognise and admire.
 It will remain, at heart, a place of fairness and opportunity where people can aspire to and achieve prosperity, supported by strong civic and community leadership.

 To achieve our ambitious vision, we have committed to four priorities and 26 pledges.
 These set out how we intend to provide services to residents and set key milestones to achieving our aims.
 You can view our progress against each pledge on these pages.

 - Improve infrastructure and housing to support a growing, low-carbon economy

 - Offer education opportunities that lead to the right skills and the right jobs in the right places

 - Ensure clean and safe streets and improve our public spaces and local culture

 - Help people to help themselves while always protecting our most vulnerable children and adults

-The Council originally adopted its Vision for Swindon 2030 in September 2015, setting out how the Council will shape the Borough and deliver growth that allows communities to prosper, families to live healthy and happy lives and children to fulfil their potential.
-The Vision was underpinned by four Priorities and 30 Pledges.
-Then in September 2018, the Council’s Cabinet agreed a renewed set of 26 Pledges to take into account those that have now been delivered and new issues and opportunities that have emerged since the original set was developed.
+We originally adopted our Vision for Swindon 2030 in September 2015.
+This set out how we will shape the borough and deliver growth that allows communities to prosper, families to live healthy and happy lives, and children to fulfil their potential.
+The vision set out four priorities and 30 pledges.